Air Peace accuses SmartLynx of abrupt withdrawal of wet-leased aircraft

 Air Peace Embraer E195-E2

-Nigerian carrier Air Peace has alleged that Latvia-based ACMI provider SmartLynx Airlines abruptly withdrew a number of wet-leased aircraft from its operation, triggering widespread schedule disruption and prompting the airline to claim significant financial losses.
+Nigerian carrier Air Peace has alleged that ACMI provider SmartLynx Airlines abruptly withdrew a number of wet-leased aircraft from its operation amid the lessor’s restructuring, triggering widespread schedule disruption and prompting the airline to claim significant financial losses.

 Air Peace accuses Smartlynx of withdrawing aircraft without notice

-Air Peace said the aircraft – understood to be four airframes – were removed without notification, despite being rostered for service across its domestic network.
-There was no immediate confirmation of which aircraft were affected; however, Air Peace is understood to have an Airbus A320 and several Boeing 737s on lease.
+Air Peace said the aircraft – understood to be four A320-200s – were removed without notification, despite being rostered for service across its domestic network.

 The carrier claims the unexpected withdrawal led to a series of delays and cancellations and has resulted in losses exceeding $15 million.